 - Tip Sheet on the 2010 Revised Regulations of the Americans with Disabilities Act – Revisions to the United States Department of Justice (DOJ) Americans with Disabilities Act (ADA) regulations in the Federal Register that update and amend some of the provisions in the original 1991 ADA regulations.
 These changes include revised accessibility standards, called the 2010 Standards for Accessible Design (2010 Standards), which establish minimum criteria for accessibility in design and construction.
 They have a specific effect on cultural venues, such as theaters or museums.
 It is not intended to be comprehensive.

-- American Printing House for the Blind – The American Printing House for the Blind (APH) is the world’s largest nonprofit organization creating educational, workplace, and independent living products and services for people who are visually impaired.
-APH provides materials in a variety of accessible formats, including Braille, large print, audio recordings, computer-readable formats and tactile graphics and includes a searchable database of other providers of alternative-format publications.
+- American Printing House for the Blind (APH) as the world’s largest nonprofit organization creating accessible learning experiences through educational, workplace, and independent living products and services for people who are blind and visually impaired.

 - Beyond the AP Stylebook: Language and Usage for Reporters and Editors – In 1987, the Associated Press Stylebook first published a list of guidelines for writing about people with disabilities.
 Since then, the “Ragged Edge” has collected guidelines developed by disability organizations and distilled them into Beyond the AP Stylebook, a document containing general tips applicable to any media portrayal of disability, regardless of disability type or article focus.

-- Disability Access Symbols – Download the twelve symbols to promote and publicize accessibility for people with disabilities.
-These symbols advertise your accessibility to employees, customers, audiences, and anyone else who needs access to your building or offices.
-Examples of places you’ll want to promote your accessibility include: advertisements, newsletters, conference and program brochures, membership forms, building signage, floor plans and maps.
+- Disability Access Symbols – Download these symbols to advertise accessibility to employees, customers, audiences, and anyone else who needs access to buildings or offices.
+Examples of places to promote include: advertisements, newsletters, conference and program brochures, membership forms, building signage, floor plans and maps.

 - Usability.gov is the leading resource for user experience (UX) best practices and guidelines, serving practitioners and students in the government and private sectors.
 The site provides overviews of the broad range of factors that go into web design and development.
 It also covers the related information on tools for making digital content more usable, useful and accessible.
 Usability Guidelines, research-based web design and usability guidelines that cover current trends and topics in digital communications, including but not limited to: responsive design, mobile strategy, applications (apps) and social media.
 Chapter 3: Accessibility provides accessibility guidelines, including how to comply with the Section 508.